rithvin05/rithvin05/README.md

  🤝 Get in touch on [LinkedIn](https://www.linkedin.com/in/rithvikvinod/) or through [email](mailto:Rithvin@umich.edu) I love meeting new people, learning from eachother, and building rapport :)

- #### 😶‍🌫️ A little about me:
- - i love to dance (shoutout Michigan Manzat lol)
- - im a maximalist 😖 more is more
- -  sweetgreen warrior 🥬